Heavy quark potential and LQCD based quark condensate at finite magnetic field: Results

 We had plotted the variation of the real part of the potential with the separation distance ($ r $) between the Q$\bar{Q}$ pair for different values of magnetic field (eB= $0.2 ~GeV^2$ and $0.4 ~GeV^2$) at $ T= 100 $ MeV (left) and $ T= 200 $ MeV (right) in Figure~\ref{repot} and compared it with the absence of magnetic field i.e $eB= 0$.
-We also observed that the real part of potential without the magnetic field decreases slightly as compared to the one in presence of magnetic field.
+From the figure~\ref{repot} we find that the screening is increasing with the increase in magnetic field and temperature.
+One can notice that the exponential decay with distance become more at a higher temperature ($ T= 200 $ MeV in right panel) as compared to lower temperature ($ T= 100 $ MeV in left panel).
+By shifting zero to non-zero magnetic field and increasing its values, similar dominancy in exponential behavior is noticed.
+It is because the exponential decay term is controlled by Debye mass, which increases with $T$ as well as $eB$.
+So increasing of screening with $T$ and $eB$ indicates loosely bound of quarkonium state at high $T$ and $eB$.

 Similar to the real-part of the potential we have plotted the imaginary part of the potential with the separation distance ($ r $) for different values of magnetic field (eB= $0.2 ~GeV^2$ and $0.4 ~GeV^2$) at $ T= 100 $ MeV (left) and $ T= 200 $ MeV (right) in Fig.~\ref{impot} and compared it with the absence of magnetic field i.e $eB= 0$.
 As we can see from the figure that magnitude of the imaginary part of the potential increases with the increase in magnetic field and hence it provides more contribution to the thermal width obtained from the imaginary part of the potential.
 We also find that the magnitude of imaginary part of potential is more at a higher temperature ($T=200$ MeV) as compared to a lower temperature ($T=100$ MeV) for a given $eB$ and $r$.
-This observation is coming from the fact that Debye mass which is a function of temperature and magnetic field is found to be increased with temperature and magnetic field.
+This observation is again coming from the fact that Debye mass which is a function of temperature and magnetic field is found to be increased with temperature and magnetic field.
+So, grossly we notice that real and imaginary part of heavy quark potential are modified with $T$ and $eB$ due to non-trivial profile of LQCD based condensate and their modifications approach towards more screening and dissociation with increasing of $T$ and $B$.
+It indicates a possibility of low dissociation temperature due to magnetic field, which we will explicitely see latter.

-Next, let us proceed to compute thermal width or dissociation probability $\Gamma(T,B)$ by using Eq.~(\ref{Gm_TB}) and binding energy using the Eq.~(\ref{BE_TB}).
+Next, let us integrate the r dependence of imaginary and real potential through Coulomb-type probability distribution function and proceed to compute thermal width or dissociation probability $\Gamma(T,B)$ by using Eq.~(\ref{Gm_TB}) and binding energy using the Eq.~(\ref{BE_TB}).
 Imaginary and real part of heavy quark potential are their respective sources, whose $T$ and $eB$ profiles are mainly coming from $m_D(T,eB)$.